Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ### error(message:String, ?level:Int = 1)
 Throws an error message, usually error messages are strings describing what went wrong.
 When there is an internal error; Example: Attempting to index a non-table value.

-- `message` - The error message to be genarate.
+- `message` - The error message to be generate.
 - `level` - An optional parameter, This specifies how to get the error position determined by a number.
 Passing level `1` means the error position is where the error function was called.
 Passing level `2` points the error to where the function that called the error was called, and so on.
-If you try to pass a level `0`, you will avoid adding error position information to the message; Defualt value: `1`.
+If you try to pass a level `0`, you will avoid adding error position information to the message; Default value: `1`.

 Example:
 ```lua